techlahoma/board_meetings/2019/attachments/05_content_creation.md

   * Fundraising committee will look into sponsorships for future A/V equipment purchases and using Twitch for fundraising
   * Checking with humblebundle.com for joining Techlahoma into their Partner Program with a registered entity rather than a single person -Kenneth-SC4L
 * Collaboration with Membership Committee
-  * No interest from the membership committee yet
+  * Kimberly, Carlos, and Diana are meeting later this week to discuss how the two committees can work together.
 * Conference and Workshop A/V
+  * Blixa recorded the talks at 200 OK and will be uploading them to Techlahoma's YouTube channel.
   * Started a [checklist](https://docs.google.com/document/d/1co_SbACmSKAn1bcVp_sVPmnBm7vtmGkXUtoLWshaP8o/edit) of our processes to provide to contractors/volunteers for conferences and workshops
 * Content Marketing
-* Norman Stream Team
+  * Working on getting more YouTube subscribers
 * OKC A/V Automation
   * James Deaton took initial steps to [generate the "script"](https://github.com/okjed/streamingschedulescript/blob/master/streamingtextstrings.Rmd) for OBS and Twitch fields and chat messages to [assist](https://okjed.shinyapps.io/streamingtextstrings/) streaming volunteers
   * Brandon Smith released the beginnings of a Twitch Video Manager app that currently helps identify videos needing to be highlighted (future goal to automate most of the twitch video management process including exporting to YouTube) - [Repo](https://github.com/techlahoma/twitch_video_manager) and [Heroku Demo](https://twitch-video-manager.herokuapp.com/).
-**Currently looking into [Nightbot](https://www.nightbot.tv/) to see if that would be a better alternative.*
 * OKC A/V Hardware
   * Purchased and replaced lamp in right projector.
 Was able to get it for only
     $77 from reputable vendor ([Jaspertronics.com](https://www.jaspertronics.com/)), and lamp seems to be working well so far.